froazin/devcontainers/features/src/shellcheck/NOTES.md

     the library.
 If this is what you want to do, use the GNU Lesser General Public License instead of this License.
 But first, please read
     <https://www.gnu.org/licenses/why-not-lgpl.html>.

----

-_Note: This file was auto-generated from the [devcontainer-feature.json](https://github.com/froazin/devcontainers/blob/main/features/src/shellcheck/devcontainer-feature.json).
-Add additional notes to a `NOTES.md`._